softozor/csharp-bdd-tdd/doc/live-coding-session.md

 }
 ```

 Like that, the `PersonItem` is not ready to bind with a view.
-As already mentioned, that is not something we care about in this session.
+As already mentionned, that is not something we care about in this session.
 In a production settings, that `PersonItem` needs to notify about changes and keep track of data changes so that they are reflected in the model (see e.g. [WPF and MVVM: Advanced Model Treatment](https://app.pluralsight.com/library/courses/wpf-mvvm-advanced-model-treatment)).

 Now, let's translate the above `When` step into code.
 In order to save the persons to the database, a view will usually trigger a command.
 That is why the `When` step would naturally be translated into this: